mubeendevelops/convoy-chat/README.md

 # ConvoyChat

-A production-grade, Slack-like real-time chat application: a Go API serving REST + WebSocket, a Next.js 14 frontend, PostgreSQL for persistence, and Redis for presence state and cross-server Pub/Sub broadcast.
+A Slack-style real-time chat application: a Go API serving REST + WebSocket, a Next.js 14 frontend, PostgreSQL for persistence, and Redis for presence state and cross-server Pub/Sub broadcast.

-**Features:** JWT auth with refresh-token rotation · channels, groups, and direct messages · room/member management with admin/member roles (promote/demote, kick, admin succession) · a system-admin dashboard (system-wide room/presence visibility + message moderation, a separate authority from per-room admin) · real-time messaging with persistence and history, editing, and deletion · presence (online/away/offline) · typing indicators · read receipts · emoji reactions · multi-server broadcast via Redis Pub/Sub.
+**Features:** JWT auth with refresh-token rotation · channels, groups, and direct messages · room & membership management — invite by username search, browse and self-join public channels, leave, and admin/member roles (promote/demote, kick, admin succession) · a system-admin dashboard (system-wide room/presence visibility + message moderation, a separate authority from per-room admin) · real-time messaging with persistence and history, editing, and deletion · presence (online/away/offline, with a manual away toggle) · typing indicators · read receipts · emoji reactions · multi-server broadcast via Redis Pub/Sub.

 File uploads was considered and decided against — this stays a pure text/reaction/read-receipt chat app.
 See